Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

+To obtain the local representation, the main inputs of the inverse part of our model are $s_{t}$ and $g_{t}$ for the FDGM part, and the output of the forward part, $a_{t,z}$, for the conditional part.
+However, the purpose of the inverse part is to find $\Tilde{g_{t}}$ using the inverse operation of the FDGM part.
+To achieve this, one of the inputs of the FDGM part, $s_{t}$, is transferred to the conditional part as an input.
+This design enhances performance and distinguishes our approach from the observation embedding of LSP, which functions solely as an encoder.

-To pursue the exact inverse operation of our model from the perspective of the output of the corresponding level, $a_{t,z}$ and $a_{t,rnvp}$, the most important thing is how to synchronize both the forward part and inverse part.
-Namely, the output of both parts which are $a_{t,z}$ and $a_{t,rnvp}$ should have a common factor under the common inputs, a goal $g_{t}$ and a state $s_{t}$, even though they have different dimensions.
+To ensure the exact inverse operation of our model with respect to the output of the corresponding level of the lower-level policy, it is critical to align the output of the inverse part, $a_{t,\text{rnvp}}$, with the output of the forward part, $a_{t,z}$.
+Essentially, both outputs, $a_{t,z}$ and $a_{t,\text{rnvp}}$, should share a common internal factor under the shared inputs—a goal $g_{t}$ and a state $s_{t}$—despite their differing dimensions.
+Therefore, $a_{t,z-\text{state}}$ of $\mu_{z-\text{state}}$ serves as the refined global representation.

+Through $\Pi$, our model ensures the flexibility to choose the dimension of the goal at any level while addressing the issue of biased log-density estimation in FDGM.
+Since off-policy correction is not required at the highest level, all levels except the highest can adopt the two-part architecture of our model: a forward part and an inverse part.

+Fig. \ref{fig:HRL_Our_Model} illustrates the full architecture of our model, which is based on a two-level hierarchical structure.
+Each component of the lower-level policy, $\mu_{lo}$, including the off-policy correction employed in our model, is explained in detail in the following section.

-\subsection{Forward part}
+\subsection{Forward Part $\mu_{z}$}

-Similar to the lower-level policy of HRL, the forward action part interacts with an environment or another lower-level policy.
-We consider the forward part, which is depicted in Fig. \ref{fig:both_architecture}, as the VAE framework of \cite{39} which extracts the global representation of a goal $g_{t}$ and a state $s_{t}$ in HRL.
-To this end, we think the action $a_{t,z}$ plays a role in the global representation, helping to find the goal $\Tilde{g}_{t}$ in the inverse part for relabelling a $g_{t} \sim D_{R}$.
-Another input, a state, in a policy of HRL acts as a conditional input of FDGM.
+Similar to the lower-level policy in HRL, the action of the forward part interacts with either the environment or another lower-level policy.
+We model the forward part using the VAE framework proposed by \cite{39}, which extracts the global representation of a goal $g_{t}$ and a state $s_{t}$ in HRL as follows: where $\mu_{z}$ is the policy of the forward part, and $a_{t,z}$ is the action of $\mu_{z}$.
+The action $a_{t,z}$ serves as the global representation, which aids in finding the goal $\Tilde{g}_{t}$ in the inverse part for relabeling $g_{t} \sim D_{R}$.

-The other interesting thing is that the dimension of the action $a_{t,z}$ determined by a given environment.
-The fixed dimension of action $a_{t,z}$ which is different from the dimension of $g_{t}$ gives rise to the consideration of the design of the inverse part using an FDGM.
-Considering that the outputs of both parts, $a_{t,z}$ and $a_{t,rnvp}$, are the same from the viewpoint of the higher-level policy, we can assume that the output of forward part $a_{t,z}$ can become a global representation of the output of inverse part $a_{t,rnvp}$ as mentioned above.
+The fixed dimension of the action $a_{t,z}$, determined by the given environment and distinct from the dimension of $g_{t}$, compensates for a potential limitation of the inverse part, which relies on an FDGM and requires dimension matching with $g_{t}$.
+Since the outputs of both parts, $a_{t,z}$ and $a_{t,\text{rnvp}}$, are equivalent from the perspective of the higher-level policy, we can treat $a_{t,z}$—the output of the forward part—as a global representation corresponding to the output of the inverse part, $a_{t,\text{rnvp}}$.

-\subsection{Inverse part}
+\subsection{Inverse Part $\mu_{lo}^{-1}$}